Innsbruck in Winter

 Local mountain:Patscherkofel

-The Innsbruck Alpine Zoo is one of the highest zoos in Europe and is located 750 m above sea level.
+The Innsbruck Alpine Zoo is one of the highest zoos in Europe: It is located 750 m above sea level.

 Top highlights